electricimp/AzureIoTHub/README.md

 #### update(*deviceInfo[, callback]*)

 This method updates an existing device identity in IoT Hub.
 The *deviceInfo* field is a table containing the keys specified in the [Device Info Table](#device-info-table) or an AzureIoTHub.Device object.
-The table’s *deviceId* and *statusReason* values cannot be updated via this method.
+The table’s read-only and *statusReason* values cannot be updated via this method.
 You may also provide an optional *callback* function that will be called when IoT Hub responds [*(see above)*](#azureiothubregistry-class-methods).

 #### remove(*deviceId[, callback]*)